pdm-project/pdm/docs/docs/index.md

 # Introduction

 PDM, as described, is a modern Python package and dependency manager supporting the latest PEP standards.
 But it is more than a package manager.
 It boosts your development workflow in various aspects.
-The most significant benefit is it installs and manages packages in a similar way to `npm` that doesn't need to create a virtualenv at all!

 <script id="asciicast-jnifN30pjfXbO9We2KqOdXEhB" src="https://asciinema.org/a/jnifN30pjfXbO9We2KqOdXEhB.js" async></script>